ZararKhalid/ZararKhalid/README.md

 - 👋 Hi, I’m @ZararKhalid
 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on le
+- 💞️ I’m looking to increse my Web Development experience
-- 📫 How to reach me ...
+- 📫 Reach me at zararkhalid952gmail.com

 <!---
 ZararKhalid/ZararKhalid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.